lizmat/articles/5to6-classes.md

 > Moose is based in large part on the Perl 6 object system, as well as
 > drawing on the best ideas from CLOS, Smalltalk, and many other languages.

+Vice-versa, the Perl 6 object creation logic has taken a few lessons learned by `Moose`.

 `Moose`, in its turn has inspired a number of other modern object systems in Perl 5, most notably [Moo](https://metacpan.org/pod/Moo#DESCRIPTION) and [Mouse](https://metacpan.org/pod/Mouse#DESCRIPTION).
 More generally, if